England v Australia: Tom Youngs ready for front-row battle

-Australia will provide a sterner test this week than the undercooked Fijians last Saturday.
-But they are shorn of key backs Will Genia, Quade Cooper and James O'Connor, as well as star openside David Pocock and second row and captain James Horwill.
+Australia will provide a sterner test this week But they are shorn of key backs Will Genia, Quade Cooper and James O'Connor, as well as star openside David Pocock and second row and captain James Horwill.

 Youngs will face a front row in Benn Robinson, Tatafu Polota Nau and Ben Alexander that, while experienced, will not intimidate.
 Equally, he will not go after them the way the six-year-old wannabe centre did his big cousins.